 The deals and discounts offered by StudentRate vary and can change at any time.
 At the time of writing, offers include:

 Other Travel Deals:

 - No underage fee and 10% off at Hertz

 - Save $10 at Zipcar

-You might notice that there is a hotel room search bar on the Travel page.
+You might notice that there is also a hotel room search bar on the Travel page.
 When you enter your search criteria here, you will be transferred to Kayak, a metasearch engine, to continue your search for a hotel.
 While Kayak is a fantastic tool to search for hotels, flights, rental cars, and more, you won’t find any special student discount on the site.

-Hostel World is a website offering over 36,000 properties across 170 countries around the world.
-While they aren’t specifically dedicated to students, students are a common clientele of hostels, so this is a good place to look for super budget-friendly accommodations.
+Hostelworld is a website offering over 36,000 properties across 170 countries around the world.
+While the site isn’t specifically dedicated to students, students are a common clientele of hostels, so this is a good place to look for super budget-friendly accommodations.

-HostelWorld does not have a price match guarantee, but they do offer a confirmed bookings guarantee.
-In the unlikely event that your booking can’t be found at the time of check-in, HostelWorld will give you $50 to use towards a future booking.
+Hostelworld does not have a price match guarantee, but it does offer a confirmed bookings guarantee.
+In the unlikely event that your booking can’t be found at the time of check-in, Hostelworld will give your deposit back, plus $50 to use towards a future booking.

-You must contact HostelWorld within 48 hours of your scheduled arrival to make a claim.
-If you are awarded a credit, it is only valid for 6 months.
+You must contact Hostelworld within 48 hours of your scheduled arrival to make a claim.
+If you are awarded credit, it is only valid for 6 months.